 2018 Titan New Car Test Drive

-Underway, Titan feels tall, but crisp, taut, more precise than some of the other trucks.
+On the road, Titan feels tall but taut, more precise than some of its rivals.
 The suspension is relatively firm and controlled, and the steering is direct.

 The bed uses a tie-down system of cleats and rails that comes standard, and locking storage boxes are available.
 The tailgate is damped, so it lowers easily and doesn't slam down.

 Also standard is a controller for trailer brakes, and it's steadier and more precise than aftermarket trailer-brake controllers.
 Surround-view cameras add to the rearview camera, along with blind-spot monitors, cross-traffic alerts in reverse, and front and rear parking sensors.

 Nissan Titan comes in a bewildering 52 models and/or trim levels, from the two-wheel-drive Single Cab Titan S ($30,030) with cloth upholstery and six-speaker audio, to the four-wheel-drive Diesel Crew Cab Platinum Reserve.